sharedordaz/GHProfile/README.md

 # 💻 Welcome to My GitHub Profile!

-Hi there! 👋 I'm Shared Ordaz, a passionate software engineer with a knack for crafting efficient and innovative solutions to technical challenges.
-I thrive on learning new technologies, solving complex problems, and contributing to impactful projects.
+Hi there! 👋 I'm Shared Ordaz, a Software Developer from BYU Idaho.
+I appreciate efficiency, creativity, and i'm thrilled to hear about your projects.

 ---